wkwyatt/sojourn/README.md

-# Sojourn - Practice creating a custom content management system and API for an existing website
+# Sojourn
-Using PHP and MySQL
+Practice creating a custom content management system and API for an existing website using PHP and MySQL

 ## Summary
 Full CRUD(create, read, update, delete) functionality.
 Created the ability for a non technical user to make changes to the displayed content of the website through the database.